 Revelations about corruption and proposals from the Moderates about a reduced aid budget.
-This has made the debate about Swedish development assistance hot over the past week.
-Criticism of the lack of control is met with arguments that aid is needed - precisely to fight corruption.
+This has caused the debate about Swedish aid to be heated in the past week.
+Criticism about a lack of control is met with arguments that the aid is needed - precisely to fight corruption.
 "It is simply not the case that countries with lower aid budgets have better aid," writes Anna Tibblin from We Effect in Svenska Dagbladet.

 In the past week, debaters from several quarters have discussed Swedish development assistance after the media reported on two cases of corruption.
 Partly with the UN agency UNRWA and partly with the African organization AECF - both of which receive support from Swedish development assistance money.
 The debate has taken place in connection with the Moderates' proposal to cut the development assistance budget and remove the one percent target, ie that one percent of Sweden's GNI should go to development assistance activities.